 5. Having completed the Main Questline, accept Cadwell's Silver and Gold to experience the other Alliance questlines.

-6. Experience the Thieves Guild, Dark Brotherhood, Imperial City, and Orsinium DLCs and Craglorn, in whatever order you want.
+6. Experience the Thieves Guild, Dark Brotherhood, Imperial City, Orsinium, and Murkmire DLCs and Craglorn, in whatever order you want.

 7. Begin the Daedric Wars plotline with Morrowind -> Clockwork City-> Summerset.

 Its entirely possible to have a great and fullfilling questing experience running around doing everything in whatever order you want.
 Its an Elder Scrolls game in that regard.
-If, on the other hand, you want to experience the coherent, cohesive, immersive storyline of the Elder Scrolls Online that spans the entire continent for the first time since TES: Arena, following the chronology of the original pre_One Tamriel ESO through the threat of the Planemeld and onto the rising threat of the Daedric Wars is one of the best ways to do so.
+If, on the other hand, you want to experience the coherent, cohesive, immersive storyline of the Elder Scrolls Online that spans the entire continent for the first time since TES: Arena, following the chronology of the original pre-One Tamriel ESO through the threat of the Planemeld, into the rising threat of the Daedric Wars, facing the rage of dragons, exploring the dark heart of Skyrim, and now returning to Cyrodiil to deal with Oblivion Gates (again, for you TES IV Oblivion fans) is one of the best ways to do so.